 One should also consider the impact of leaving fuel in the tank throughout the winter months, as this can cause many issues come springtime.
 Clogs, corrosion and condensation can also develop throughout the fuel system if not properly prepared for storage, which could mean you will require a costly professional engine cleaning and maintenance.

-For this reason, it is best to let the fuel tank run dry at the end of the season, and either leave the tank empty if stored inside a building where flames could ignite, or if it’s being stored in fill it with gas and then top it off with a fuel stabilizer.
+If you are storing the tractor outside, it is best to let the fuel tank run dry at the end of the season.
+Storing your tractor inside is a different story, you should fill it with gas and then top it off with a fuel stabilizer.
 If you decide to fill the tank, it is best to run the engine for a few minutes afterwards to allow the stabilized fuel to work its way through the engine.